If you're working on something real — let's talk.

 The TypeScript-native library, built for modern Web3 apps.

-Viem anchors the frontend stacks of projects like Zora, ENS V3, and Rebase, where performance, types, and composability matter most.
+Viem anchors the frontend stacks of projects like Zora, ENS V3, and Rebase where performance, types, and composability matter most.

 With first-class TypeScript support, modular design, and fast encoding/decoding, it’s becoming the go-to for frontend-heavy teams building composable dApps across L2s.

-Why it’s winning in 2025:
+Why it’s winning:

 It is adopted by teams building on the Optimism Superchain, Base, and Polygon zkEVM.
 Viem is powering interfaces for DAO tools, NFT platforms, and yield apps that demand reliability and speed.